Opening a bank account for a club, community or society

 Clubs, societies and other community organisations and not-for-profits have access to dedicated current accounts, which tend to be cheaper than regular business accounts.

 It takes a bit of admin to set one up, but once it’s done, it will be a big help in running your organisation smoothly.
 A community bank account will also be required if you want to apply for grants or collect donations.
-If you are looking for information about opening a bank account for a charity then we have written separate guides on current accounts and savings accounts for charities.
+If you are looking for information about opening a bank account for a charity, we have written separate guides on current accounts and savings accounts for charities.

 How can I get a bank account for a club?

-Most traditional banks offer dedicated “community” accounts, which are meant for non-profit organisations.
+Many traditional banks offer dedicated “community” accounts, which are meant for non-profit organisations.

 You should look for these accounts in the business banking section of banks’ websites, so you can get an idea of what they are like and compare different options.
 You’ll then usually need to apply for them in person at a branch.